-We expect to publish the Report on the IM review on 22 June 2016.

-- 106. As we go on to discuss below, we also consider that: - 106.1 the weighing up of pros and cons of a change is a qualitative exercise, though some quantitative analysis might be informative in situations where doing so is practicable and meaningful; - 106.2 the type of regulation the IM affects is particularly relevant to the weighing up of pros and cons; and - 106.3 the pros and cons of a package of small changes might provide a different result than considering the pros and cons of each of the changes in that package individually. - 107.
+- 99. Other statutory provisions, including s 52R, are also relevant to the weighing of the pros and cons of proposed changes.
+As recognised in our high-level factors, better promotion of the s 52R purpose is a pro which weighs in favour of change.
+The extent to which other statutory criteria are relevant depends on the nature of the change being considered.
+Such provisions include: - 99.1 other requirements relating to input methodologies (s 52T); - 99.2 the purpose of ID (s 53A); - 99.3 the purpose of default/customised price-quality regulation (s 53K); - 99.4 requirements relating to energy efficiency (s 54Q); - 99.5 decisions made under the Electricity Industry Act 2010 (s 54V); and - 99.6 decisions under the Gas Act 1992 (s 55I). - 100.
+We also weighed any reductions in compliance costs, other regulatory costs or complexity that do not detrimentally affect the promotion of the s 52A purpose as a pro.
+As noted in the Report on the review, as a result of our effectiveness review, we have made a number of minor changes that fall into this category.
+105 - 101.
+As we go on to discuss below, we also consider that: - 101.1 the weighing up of pros and cons of a change is a qualitative exercise, though some quantitative analysis might be informative in situations where doing so is practicable and meaningful; - 101.2 the type of regulation the IM affects is particularly relevant to the weighing up of pros and cons; and - 101.3 the pros and cons of a package of small changes might provide a different result than considering the pros and cons of each of the changes in that package individually. - 102.
 As explained further in chapter 4, we also consider that certain key economic principles are relevant to the weighing exercise in some circumstances but are subordinate to s 52A and do not contain or create a threshold for change.